NEW HARDY FRUITS from PRAIRIE GARDENS – BON ACCORD, ALBERTA

 Hardy Plums for Alberta Gardens

-The Pembina plum is a sweet and juicy plum variety that has a bright reddish-purple skin and yellow flesh.
-Pembina trees produce freestone plums that grow up to 2 inches thick.
+There are quite a few sweet plums that will grow here, in Alberta.
+Pembina has done well for us in our orchards.
+The trees produce freestone plums that grow up to 2 inches thick.
 The trees begin blooming in early spring, with fruit ripening throughout the summer until it is finally ready in early fall.
 These plum trees need other trees to pollinate, with plum varieties such as the Brookred Plum or Cherry Plums being ideal.
+The key thing with Plums is to find the right pollinator that blooms at the same time.